Smarter home FAQs

 Are these sensors child and pet-safe?

-Are my Notion sensors tracking me and listening to my conversations?
+Are my sensors tracking me and listening to my conversations?

 Your sensors are smart, but they’re not that smart.
 Nor would we want them to be.
 Your smart sensors are triggered by a rise or fall in your temperature thresholds, water leaks, and doors opening or closing.
 The only data collected is whether your sensors are active or inactive, so you can have peace of mind and make the most of your smart home insurance discount.

-Notion also implements world-class security on their devices.
+We also implement world-class security on the devices.
 This includes:

 Can I get sensors with my contents insurance?